highchair/artinruins-com/_property/prince-hall-masonic.md

 slug: prince-hall-masonic
 aka:
 date-modified: 2020-12-28 12:00
-update: 'A fire on Christmas morning gutted the building, but the Masonic Lodge members plan to rebuild, <a href="https://charity.gofundme.com/phglfa" target="_blank">and you can help</a>.'
+#update: 'A fire on Christmas morning gutted the building, but the Masonic Lodge members plan to rebuild, <a href="https://charity.gofundme.com/phglfa" target="_blank">and you can help</a>.'

 built: 'circa 1890'
 demolition:
 redeveloped:
 decade: '1890–1899'
 date-added: '2020'
-categories: [ '#DemolitionAlert' ]
+categories: [ '#UrbanDecay' ]
 neighborhoods: [ 'South Providence' ]
 town: [ 'Providence, RI' ]
 designers: [ 'Designer Unknown' ]